Qualitywatch

 Headlines

-The analysis below includes the latest data on key activity and performance measures from July and August 2024, as published by NHS England on 12 September 2024.
+The analysis below includes the latest data on key activity and performance measures from September and October 2024, as published by NHS England on 14 November 2024.
 This includes data on the NHS's performance against some key targets, including some of those set out in the latest planning guidance, as well as other indicators of patient safety and care.

 Planned hospital care and diagnostic test waiting times

-- The number of waits of over 52 weeks to start elective care stood at 290,000 in July 2024 – a decrease of 12,000 on June.
-In July 2019, there were only 1,260 waits of over 52 weeks.
+- The number of waits of over 52 weeks to start elective care stood at over 249,000 in September 2024 – a decrease of more than 33,000 on August 2024, and a decrease of nearly 187,000 since March 2021 when it last peaked.
+In September 2019, there were only 1,530 waits of over 52 weeks.
 The aim is to have nobody having to wait this long by March 2025.

 For more information, see our treatment waiting times and diagnostic test waiting times indicators.
 For information on the recategorisation of community service pathways, see the NHS statistical press notice.